Dollar slips to one-week low, little impact from U.S. inflation rise

 The Fed chief gave a second day of testimony to members of Congress on Thursday, and generally reiterated comments he made the previous day.

-In afternoon trading, the dollar index was slightly lower at 97.06 , after earlier falling to a one-week low.
+In afternoon trading, the dollar index was slightly lower at 97.06 .DXY, after earlier falling to a one-week low.

-The dollar was flat versus the yen at 108.45 yen, and was likewise little changed against the Swiss franc at 0.9899 franc.
+The dollar was flat versus the yen at 108.45 yen JPY=, and was likewise little changed against the Swiss franc at 0.9899 franc CHF=.

-The euro, meanwhile, was up 0.1% against the dollar at $1.1256, even as expectations grew that the European Central Bank would loosen policy.
+The euro, meanwhile, was up 0.1% against the dollar at $1.1256 EUR=, even as expectations grew that the European Central Bank would loosen policy.

 Focus has turned to the release of the ECB’s June minutes and whether the bank has started discussions about a return to asset purchases.